Termite

 • Different termite species produce distinct droppings: drywood creates uniform pellets, subterranean uses mud tubes, and dampwood leaves larger particles.

-• Common locations include floorboards, windowsills, baseboards, and wooden beams, often appearing as small piles resembling salt or pepper.
+• Common locations include floorboards, window sills, baseboards, and wooden beams, often appearing as small piles resembling salt or pepper.

 Understanding the Appearance of Termite Frass